-This study has included a review of publicly available material from each of the respective Commonwealth governments, national data collected as part of indices maintained by the International Telecommunications Union (ITU)3 and the National Cyber Security Index,4 as well as the deployment of an original survey developed by the Cybersecurity Tech Accord focused specifically on cybersecurity awareness initiatives and activities across the Commonwealth.
-This summative report presents the findings from this initial study and has several central goals:
+This report was developed throughout the course of 2019, leveraging several different approaches to cultivate data about levels of cybersecurity preparedness and awareness initiatives across the Commonwealth.
+This included a desk review of publicly available material from each of the respective Commonwealth governments, national data collected as part of indices maintained by the International Telecommunications Union (ITU)3 and the National Cyber Security Index,4 as well as the deployment of an original survey developed by the Cybersecurity Tech Accord focused specifically on cybersecurity awareness initiatives and activities across the Commonwealth.
+A draft of the report was also released online via the Cybersecurity Tech Accord Website for public comment and further contributions in October of 2019.
+All of this information is intended to help understand the state of cybersecurity awareness in the Commonwealth and the different types of programs pursued to promote further awareness.